pikvm/pikvm/pages/cookbook.md

     # kvmd-otgmsd -i 1 --set-rw=1 --set-cdrom=0 --set-image=/root/flash.img
     ```
     After that you will have access to the flash drive from the server.
-    :exlcamation: Drive 0 represents a drive that is controlled via a web interface and API.
+    :exclamation: Drive 0 represents a drive that is controlled via a web interface and API.
 Don't use it with kvmd-otgmsd if you don't know exactly what you're doing.
 4. View the driver state:
     ```
     # kvmd-otgmsd -i 1